galasa-dev/cli/docs/generated/galasactl_auth_tokens_get.md

 ### Options

 ```
-  -b, --bootstrap string   Bootstrap URL.
-Should start with 'http://' or 'file://'.
-If it starts with neither, it is assumed to be a fully-qualified path.
-If missing, it defaults to use the 'bootstrap.properties' file in your GALASA_HOME.
-Example: http://example.com/bootstrap, file:///user/myuserid/.galasa/bootstrap.properties , file://C:/Users/myuserid/.galasa/bootstrap.properties
+      --format string   output format for the data returned.
+Supported formats are: 'summary'. (default "summary")
   -h, --help            Displays the options for the 'auth tokens get' command.
 ```

 ### Options inherited from parent commands